nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 ### Visual Evidence
 The consolidation process creates denser, more connected nodes over time.

-*Semantic isomorphism detection in action: 8 separate entries about "Boundaries" were fused into a single reinforced node (reinforcement_count = 8).
+*Semantic isomorphism detection in action: 8 separate entries about "Boundaries" were fused into a single reinforced node (8 reinforcements).
 This is learning, not storage—the system recognizes when ideas are the same, even when worded differently.*

 ---